 As saturated legal cannabis markets become more competitive, incentivizing customers to choose your dispensary over others is key to attracting, retaining, and growing revenue.
-Out of all the strategies available to help meet those goals, some of the most dynamic and effective strategies use specials.
+Out of all the strategies available to help meet those goals, some of the most dynamic and effective strategies use specials, deals, or discounts.

 Why you should offer cannabis deals or specials